 Let’s talk about you

 If you’re writing a memoir, you will be delving into your life story.
 You are the hero of the book, and you are the one who will need to undergo a transformation.
 If you present yourself as perfection personified, there’s nowhere for you to go but along a flat course.
 That’s rather boring and will probably be less than factual.
-I’m sorry, but you probably have a few flaws (don’t hit me).
+You need to create a worthy hero and that worthy hero needs to be you!

 Now I’m not saying that you must reveal all your flaws and secrets.
 You’re the author.
 That means that you get to pick what details to share.
 However, you do need to be real with your readers.
-Share what you can.
-In the end, you’ll show improvement, right?
-So that means that people will forgive and forget your initial imperfections.
+Share what you can and show improvement.
+By the end of your memoir people will forgive and forget your initial imperfections.

 So remember as an author you need to create a worthy hero by starting with an imperfect protagonist who is riddled with flaws, problems, and issues.
 Give them tons of obstacles, create conflict, and make their lives unhappy for some time before you allow them to learn their life lesson so they can make the improvements they need to make.
 I know this isn’t easy, but it’s all part of the job of being a master storyteller.
 Have fun with it!

 Check out these additional resources if you’d like to learn more about writing a novel or memoir: